-Affiliation agreements are required for all facilities where students are participating in Supervised Experiential Learning activities.
-Facilities that can provide the appropriate breadth of experiences, opportunities for students to achieve required competencies, and qualified preceptors will be approved by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+Affiliation agreements will be required for all facilities where students are participating in supervised experiential learning activities that allow students to demonstrate achievement of competency.
+Facilities that can provide the appropriate breadth of experiences, opportunities for students to achieve required competencies, and qualified preceptors will be approved by the Assistant MSAN/RDN Focus.
 The affiliation agreement must be in place before students start their Supervised Experiential Learning.
-If there are changes needed during a negotiation of the affiliation agreements between UNE and the facility, be advised this process can take 1 to 6 months to complete.
+If there are changes needed during a negotiation of the affiliation agreements between UNE and the facility, this process can take 1 to 6 months to complete.